 - If it’s paper, make sure it looks clean and smart.
 Something that has another reader’s coffee stains and scribblings will not get you the attention you need.

 - Do NOT pester your reader during the reading time.
-If you see her/him regularly, try really hard not to bring it up.
+If you see them regularly, try really hard not to bring it up.
 Readers will do the job when they’re ready and badgering them will not help them do a better job.

 - Thank your reader afterwards: tea/drink/lunch/dinner, whatever you can afford, PLUS an invitation as an honoured guest to your launch when the time comes, an acknowledgment (properly spelt) in the published book and a free (at your expense) signed copy.